-During the 14th century in India, there was rampant moral degeneration that plagued the society: tyranny, injustice, cruelty, greed, corruption, exploitation, falsehood, hypocrisy, pretension, deception and self-conceit.
+During 14th century India, there was a rampant moral degeneration that plagued the society: tyranny, injustice, cruelty, greed, corruption, exploitation, falsehood, hypocrisy, pretension, deception and self-conceit, etc.

 The pandits were the ones who branded a large number of the Hindu society as untouchables and outcasts.
-Women were considered flesh for entertainment, restricting them to household chores, cooking and bringing up children only.
+Women were considered flesh for entertainment, restricting them to household chores, cooking, bearing and bringing up children only.
 They had literally ‘no say’ in society.

 Guru Nanak aptly condemned the actions of these pandits by saying…